 No, I mean it.
 It’s just not fair to the pancake to be categorized as a one-meal-a-day-food like that.
-He might feel unloved.
-He might cry big syrupy tears.
-He might even need a hug.
+The pancake might feel unloved and cry big syrupy tears.
+It might even need a hug.
+Poor pancake.

 Poor, poor pancake.

 I’d like to protest this brain-washing of America.
 Why can’t we eat pancakes after 10:00?
 Why not eat them for lunch or dinner?
 How about a midnight snack?
 I’d go for that!
 (And not just when I’m pregnant. :))

 Should we send flaming emails to all pancake-haters?
 Should we sue?
 Cry ourselves to sleep?
 Of course not.
 As Larry, the Cucumber says, “That’s just…silly.”
 So, what do we do?

 We make our own and eat them.
 Now?
 Why not.

 I’m dreaming of a thick pancake batter.
 Speckled with nutritious buckwheat.
 With a little yogurt thrown in.
 The kind of batter that sizzles the instant it touches the skillet.

 The edges slowly form a circle and little air bubbles pop as the underside turns a delicate golden brown.
 The pancake rises until it’s airy, fluffy, and slightly crispy on the edges.
 Enticing smells make our mouths water.
 Pure bliss.